Sam Togwell: Barnsley

-His tenure at Palace did not last much longer, however, as he left for Barnsley on 12 July 2006 for an undisclosed fee which was later reported to be £60,000.
+However, his tenure at Palace did not last much longer, as he left for Barnsley on 12 July 2006 for an undisclosed fee, which was later reported to be £60,000.
 Togwell made his League debut for Barnsley on 5 August 2006, in a 2–1 defeat at Cardiff City.
 He made 46 appearances in 2006–07, including both Championship clashes with former club Palace, both of which finished 2–0 for the home team.
-Battling with Bobby Hassell and new signing Anderson Silva de França for a first team place, he found life tough at Oakwell the next season.
-In all he played 27 games, three of which came in the club's impressive FA Cup run, including a substitute appearance in the memorable victory over Premier League team Chelsea.
+Battling with Bobby Hassell and new signing Anderson Silva de França for a first-team place, he found life tough at Oakwell the next season.
+In all, he played 27 games, three of which came in the club's impressive FA Cup run, including a substitute appearance in the memorable victory over Premier League team Chelsea.

 Scunthorpe United

 He joined Scunthorpe United on a free transfer in August 2008, signing a two-year deal.
 The young midfield battler was optimistic of the club's future, predicting promotion.
 His prophecy was fulfilled at Wembley, as the "Iron" defeated Millwall 3–2 in the play-off final.
 He remained a key member of Scunthorpe's first team in the Championship; making 47 appearances in 2009–10, he managed to bag a goal against his former employers at Selhurst Park in the process.
 Signing a new two-year deal in June 2010, Togwell recovered from a knee injury to make 40 appearances in the 2010–11 campaign.
-He was given the club's Player of the Year award, the Ernie Storey Memorial Trophy, however he could not prevent the "Iron" from finishing in last place and thereby suffer relegation back into League One.
-He made 44 appearances in 2011–12, as Alan Knill led the Glanford Park outfit to an 18th-place finish in League One.
-However he was one of ten players released by the club in May 2012.
+He was given the club's Player of the Year award, the Ernie Storey Memorial Trophy, however, he could not prevent the "Iron" from finishing in last place and thereby suffer relegation back into League One.
+He made 44 appearances in 2011–12, as Alan Knill led the Glanford Park club to an 18th-place finish in League One.
+However, he was one of ten players released by the club in May 2012.